DrBaxR/rust-db/docs/execution.md

 - Plan nodes are a tree-like structure that mainly hold data (personal note: I don't really understand why they need to be a tree, since executors already have a tree structure)
 - Execotors are a tree-like structure that hold plan nodes and know how to *execute* the nodes

+## Executor Factory

+Executors can be created by using the executor factory.
+This entity can create new executors from plan nodes and their children.
+For example, in order to create a *filter executor*, it will take in a *filter plan node* and create an executor that wraps it; using the **node**'s child plan node to create the **executor**'s child executor.

 Implementation flow:
 - [x] Expressions
 - [x] General structure of plan node